niveditakumari801/CRUD_Application/README.md

 # CRUD_Application
-This is basic html crud application
+This is basic crud application